 Want something you can take with you?
 Print out our quick reference card for e-grading (PDF).

-Full grading security access is automatically granted to primary instructors who can then delegate security access to others who may assist them in the grading process.
+After Completion of the FERPA Review, full grading security access is automatically granted to primary instructors who can then delegate security access to others who may assist them in the grading process.
 No special forms are needed.

 Employees who need to view, save, or post grades for several instructors within a college or department may be granted access by the department chair using the E-grading Authorization Form.
 Return the completed form to the Student Systems Office located in Room 60 SSB.